Royals Who Married Commoners

-With the engagement of Prince Harry and Meghan Markle, everyone wants to know where the princess-to-be got her beginnings.
+With the marriage of Prince Harry and Meghan Markle, everyone wants to know where the Duchess of Sussex got her beginnings.
 She is certainly paving the way as a modern royal, with her successful acting career, activism for women’s rights, and biracial background making her stand out from the crowd.

 Some may find Markle’s lack of royal lineage to be a unique trait, but in reality, royals have been marrying commoners for a long time.
 From falling in love with their gym trainers to meeting at rock concerts, these 15 royals found their soulmates in ordinary citizens.